kitmehta/Vehicle-Detection-and-Counting-Number-of-it-/README.md

-# Vehicle Detection and Counting it using OpenCV
+# Vehicle Detection and Counting Number of it
  We are basically detecting the Vehicles and Counting the number of vehicles in the Frame

 ## A little about OpenCV -